-For purposes of this Interim Procedure, the Respondent is a faculty member and/or a non-faculty academic appointee alleged to have engaged in Prohibited Conduct as defined by the SVSH Policy.
+For purposes of this Interim Procedure, the Respondent is a faculty member and/or a non-faculty academic appointee alleged, in a report to the Title IX Officer, to have engaged in Prohibited Conduct as defined by the SVSH Policy.
 There may be more than one Respondent.
 As used in this Interim Procedure, the term "Respondent" may refer to one or more faculty and/or non-faculty academic Respondents.